sg0703/13_ORM-ECommerce-Backend/README.md

 ## Description

 Node.js app that uses Express, Sequelize, and MySQL to create an API for managing a sample e-commerce database.
 Starter code provided at the beginning the assignment.
 I created the database, Sequelize routes, Sequelize models.
-Tested and troubleshooted API functions using Insomnia Core.
+Tested and troubleshooted API functions using Insomnia.

 ## Table of Contents